Ai (singer): 1981–1997: Early life and education

-Ai was born in Los Angeles in 1981.
-Her father is Japanese and her mother is American of Italian and Native Okinawan descent.
-She moved to Kagoshima in Japan when she was 4, and went to elementary school and junior high school in Japan.
+Ai Carina Uemura was born in Los Angeles, California on November 2, 1981.
+Her father, Hisashi Uemura, is a former construction business owner and her mother, Barbara Uemura (née Endo) is a former real estate agent.
+She has one younger sister, Sachi Ueyama (née Uemura), and is of Italian and Native Okinawan descent.

+When Ai was four, her family moved to Japan as her father found work at a construction business in Kagoshima.
+Her family had intentions of returning to Los Angeles within a year however decided to stay in Japan as her father took over business operations of the construction company.
+During her early childhood, Ai struggled to communicate with her family and peers at school, often blending English and Japanese phrases.
+Her mother only spoke English at the time while her father, who fluently spoke Japanese, was often away from home due to work.

-Ai was motivated to become a singer in her early teens, after singing at a cousin's wedding, having many people ask her if she wanted to be a professional singer, and hearing a gospel performance at the First African Methodist Episcopal Church of Los Angeles in 1993.
-After graduating from junior high school in Japan, Ai returned to Los Angeles for high school, enrolling at Glendale High School, however found high school difficult due to never formally studying English.
-After making it through the audition process, she switched to the Los Angeles County High School for the Arts, majoring in ballet.
+During her early adolescence, Ai was motivated to become a singer after she sang at her cousin's wedding, having many people ask her if she wanted to be a professional singer, and hearing a gospel performance at the First African Methodist Episcopal Church of Los Angeles in 1993.
+After graduating from junior high school in Japan, Ai returned to Los Angeles for high school, initially enrolling at Glendale High School, however found high school difficult due to never formally studying English.
+After a successful audition process, Ai enrolled at the Los Angeles County High School for the Arts, majoring in ballet.
 She became a member of the school's gospel choir.

-1998–1999: Career beginnings
+1998–1999: Career beginnings, SX4

 While attending Los Angeles County High School for the Arts, Ai began her musical career by performing in a gospel choir at a Mary J. Blige concert at the Universal Amphitheatre, performing of "A Dream".
 In the same year, she appeared as a dancer in the music video for Janet Jackson's song "Go Deep".
 In 1999, Ai joined an Asian girl group called SX4, who were produced by George Brown of Kool & the Gang.
 Later in 1999, the group was offered a record label deal.